Omualu is a fishing company operating from the harbour town of Walvis Bay on the west coast of Namibia.

 Social Responsibility

-Omualu endeavors to support projects which have a positive and lasting impact on Namibia, the local community of Walvis Bay, and the fishing industry as a whole.
 In recent years Omualu donated to various causes including blankets to senior citizens and jerseys and blankets to all seven hundred factory employees plus food and household items to fire victims in the suburb of Kuisebmond in Walvis Bay.
 Omualu has assisted students with study fees and single parents to pay for household expenses thereby catering for the basic needs of their children.
 In addition, cash contributions are made annually to National Fish Consumption Day.